-Visits from friends and family, even if they are short, help to make your child feel more 'normal'.
+Visits from friends and family, even if they are short, help to make the child feel more 'normal'.
 Brothers and sisters of an injured child can feel frightened and excluded and it is important to include them whenever possible.
 They need to be able to express their feelings and you should try to give them time alone with at least one parent to reassure them that they are still important.

-After your child leaves GOSH
+After a child leaves GOSH

 - Anticonvulsant - Medicine used to control fits or seizures.

 - Burr Hole - Surgical hole made in the skull Cerebrospinal fluid (CSF) Fluid made naturally by the brain that circulates around the brain and the spinal cord.

 - Contrast - The dye injected during a CT or an MRI scan.

 - Craniotomy - Operation to open the skull in order to reach the brain.

 - Extra-ventricular drainage (EVD) - System used to measure the production of cerebrospinal fluid or relieve pressure within the brain by draining off fluid.